Economics

 L11 Econ 448W Current Macroeconomic Issues

 Review and extension of macroeconomic models from Econ 4021 from a comparative perspective and use of these models to analyze current macroeconomic and policy issues.
-Topics include recession and recovery; long-term growth; saving and social security; investment; and monetary policy.
+Topics include recession and recovery, long-term growth, saving and social security, investment, and monetary policy.
 Multiple writing assignments that emphasize critical analysis of theoretical perspectives and readings applied to current macroeconomic topics.
-Assignments are revised to improve logical structure, clarity and style.
+Writing will be revised to improve logical structure, clarity, and style.
 Enrollment limited to 15 students with priority given to senior economics majors.
 Prerequisite: Econ 4021.
-Please note: Requests for online registration are wait-listed.
+All students who pre-register will be put on the wait list.
+Students will receive an email immediately after pre-registration requesting more information.

 Credit 3 units.
 A&S IQ: SSC, WI Arch: SSC Art: SSC EN: S